timothycrosley/jiphy/README.md

     print("done")

 Is valid as the if statement has a new line after it.
-Howver:
+However:

     if something is True:
         do_something()